 Climate-based tomato planting guide for Spruce Grove, Alberta

-In Spruce Grove, tomatoes usually has only a narrow seasonal margin.
+In Spruce Grove, tomatoes usually has only a narrow seasonal margin, so earlier varieties and good planting timing matter much more than they do for easier crops.

 Typical Planting Window